 This specification provides:

-An expression and explanation of the (PbD) principles in the context of software engineering.
+An expression and explanation of the Privacy by Design principles in the context of software engineering.
 In effect, it closes a communications gap among policymakers, business stakeholders, and software engineers.

-A methodology for an organization and its software engineers to produce and reference privacy-embedded documentation to demonstrate compliance to privacy by design principles.
+A methodology for an organization and its software engineers to produce and reference privacy-embedded documentation to demonstrate compliance to Privacy by Design principles.

-A mapping of the principles to engineering-related sub-principles, and to documentation, and thus PbD-SE compliance criteria.
+A mapping of the Privacy by Design principles to engineering-related sub-principles, and to documentation, and thus PbD-SE compliance criteria.

 Privacy considerations for the entire software development life cycle from software conception to software retirement.